MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 ### [New-MgGroupTeamChannelMember](New-MgGroupTeamChannelMember.md)
 Add a conversationMember to a channel.
-This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

 ### [New-MgGroupTeamChannelMessage](New-MgGroupTeamChannelMessage.md)
-Send a new chatMessage in the specified channel.
+Send a new chatMessage in the specified channel or a chat.

 ### [New-MgGroupTeamChannelMessageHostedContent](New-MgGroupTeamChannelMessageHostedContent.md)
 Create new navigation property to hostedContents for groups